-Consultants also provide AEMO the daily charge and discharge profiles for EVs for use in the minimum and maximum demand modelling and when developing its half-hourly demand traces.
+Consultants also provide AEMO the half-hourly charge and discharge profiles for EVs for use in the minimum and maximum demand modelling and when developing its half-hourly demand traces.
+The latest charging profiles have revised names and descriptions (see Table 8), with the change providing greater transparency on how tariffs relate to charge behaviour.